Pennsylvania Waterfalls: How to Get to Raymondskill Falls in the Delaware National Water Gap

 From the parking lot, it’s a fairly easy walk to the top of the falls, and a short, but somewhat challenging walk to the second viewing area.
 Anyone attempting to go to any of the other areas in the post should use extreme caution as trails are narrow and slippery, and the risk of injury is much greater.

-If you are looking for more hiking opportunities in the immediate vicinity of Raymondskill Falls, the National Park Service maintains several miles of trails nearby, which can be found on their website.
+If you are looking for more hiking opportunities in the immediate vicinity of Raymondskill Falls, the National Park Service maintains several miles of trails nearby known as the Cliff Park Trail System.

 [Click here for information on how to use coordinates to find your destination.]